OppNHeimer/Rails-Practice-Code-Challenge-Travelatr/README.md

 	- Users should be able to select a destination from a dropdown menu
 	- A post should have a title
 	- A post should have content longer than 100 characters

 2. Users should be able to see a post's page with its title and content displayed.
 On this page, a user should see:
 	- A link to the page of that post's author
 	- A link to the page of that post's destination
 	- A like button link that increases the like count for that post (should take the user to the same page)

+	  - `#like` action on the post controller
+		- `button_to` method in the view
+		- update the routes with the like action